gtxaspec/wz_flash-helper/docs/README.md

 ```
 I am not responsible for bricking someone's cameras.
 DO NOT DISCONNECT POWER when switch profile operation is going on,
-this would brick your camera(unless you know how to remove the flash chip and use SPI programmer).
+this would brick your camera(unless you know how to recover with Ingenic Cloner or remove the flash chip and use SPI programmer).
 It is also possible to brick the camera if you corrupt uboot partition with your custom script or you inject dangerous commands into the config file.
 ```